righettig/samples/NuGetPackage(r)/README.md

 Foo.MyApp
 --------------
-The app that actually uses the library
+The app that actually uses the library.

 Read the complete tutorial @ http://giacomorighetti.wordpress.com/